 Download Free Plans, Pictures, and Instructions

-The ZIP file contains all of the pictures, SketchUp design file "Oneway_Multi-Gauge_Box_04_SKETCHUP_VERSION_8.skp", and PDF design file "Oneway_Multi-Gauge_Box_04_SKETCHUP_VERSION_8.pdf".
-The PDF file contains all of the drawing and dimensional information that's in the SKP file for those who don't use SketchUp.
+The ZIP file contains all the pictures, SketchUp design file "Oneway_Multi-Gauge_Box_04_SKETCHUP_VERSION_8.skp", and PDF design file "Oneway_Multi-Gauge_Box_04_SKETCHUP_VERSION_8.pdf".
+The PDF file contains all the drawing and dimensional information that's in the SKP file for those who don't use SketchUp.
 The ZIP file also contains references for the hinges, clasp, and Zinsser shellac finish:

 Click Here for the Downloadable ZIP file (1.26MB): Multi_Gauge_Box.zip